Frequently Asked Questions - Bring You Own iPad Program

 Is the program compulsory?

-The iPad program is scheduled to commence for Years 5 and 6 at the beginning of the school year in 2015.
-For those students without iPads the school will accommodate use of iPads within its resources on a shared basis as per our current practice.
+The iPad program commenced for Years 5 and 6 at the beginning of the school year in 2015.
+For those students without iPads the school has accommodated the use of iPads within its resources on a shared basis as per our current practice.
 We hope families follow our professional recommendations and participate.
 We have done our research and the decisions we make are deeply engrained in proven educational research.
 However, ultimately each family will make a decision based on their individual circumstances.

 Why iPads and not Android devices?